National Hunt racing

-Outline
+Overview

-Most of the National Hunt season takes place in the winter when the softer ground makes jumping less dangerous.
-The horses are much cheaper, as the majority are geldings and have no breeding value.
-This makes the sport more popular as the horses are not usually retired at such a young age and thus become familiar to the racing public over a number of seasons.
+The National Hunt season primarily occurs during the winter months when softer ground conditions make jumping safer for horses.
+The horses are significantly cheaper compared to sport horses for other equestrian sports, the reason being the majority are geldings and have no breeding value.

-Jump racing is most popular in Britain, Ireland and France.
-In Ireland the sport receives much higher attendances than flat racing, while in England, Wales and Scotland it is more balanced, but the different seasons (there is little top-class flat racing in Britain from November to March) mean that most fans of the sport can enjoy both forms of racing.
+Jump Racing primarily takes place in France, Great Britain and Ireland, with some events also taking place in Australia, Canada and the United States.
+In Ireland, National Hunt racing receives much higher attendances than flat racing, while in Great Britain, it is more balanced.

-National Hunt horses are often bred for jumping, while others are former flat horses.
-National Hunt horses do not have to be Thoroughbreds: many French-bred jumpers are Selle Français or AQPS.
+National Hunt horses are often bred for jumping, while others are former flat horses but they do not have to be Thoroughbreds: many French-bred jumpers are Selle Français or AQPS.
 Many horses begin their racing careers in amateur point-to-pointing where they compete over steeplechase races of 3 mi.

-The two main highlights of the National Hunt calendar are the Cheltenham Festival meeting and the Grand National meeting.
+Two of the biggest events of the National Hunt calendar are the Cheltenham Festival meeting and the Grand National meeting.
 The Cheltenham Festival is held at Cheltenham Racecourse over four days in the second week of March.
-It features eleven grade one races, culminating in the Cheltenham Gold Cup, the best and most prestigious Chase race in the world, on the Friday.
-The Grand National meeting is held at Aintree over three days every April.
-Many of the best horses come to these festivals, which are watched by a huge television audience worldwide.
-Hundreds of millions of pounds are gambled on these festivals.
+It features multiple grade one races, culminating on Friday in the Cheltenham Gold Cup, one of the most prestigious Chase races in the world.
+The 2025 edition of the Cheltenham festival included 14 Grade 1 races in the schedule.The Grand National meeting is held at Aintree over three days every April..

-Other important festivals are: the Galway Races – a hugely popular mixed (NH and flat) meeting in Ireland; Punchestown Festival – the Irish equivalent of the Cheltenham Festival; The Tingle Creek at Sandown Park Racecourse; the Scottish Grand National at Ayr Racecourse; the King George VI Chase at Kempton Park Racecourse; the Welsh National at Chepstow Racecourse; and the Irish National at Fairyhouse Racecourse.
+Other important festivals are: the Galway Races – a mixed (NH and flat) meeting in Ireland; Punchestown Festival – the Irish equivalent of the Cheltenham Festival; The Tingle Creek at Sandown Park Racecourse; the Scottish Grand National at Ayr Racecourse; the King George VI Chase at Kempton Park Racecourse; the Welsh National at Chepstow Racecourse; and the Irish National at Fairyhouse Racecourse.

 History

 National Hunt racing originated in Ireland, particularly in the southern counties.
-Early races were mainly two-horse contests known as "pounding races" that became popular in the early 18th century.
+Early races were mainly two-horse contests known as "pounding races" which became popular in the early 18th century.
 These involved long trips across country where horses were required to jump whatever obstacles the landscape threw in their way.

 The first recorded race of this nature is traditionally said to have taken place between the towns of Buttevant and Doneraile in the north of County Cork in 1752.
 The distance of the race was 4.5 mi.
 The start and finish were marked by the church steeple in each town, hence the term "steeplechase".
-Point-to-point races, amateur steeplechases normally run on farmland, remain hugely popular in the same region and in many parts of rural Ireland and Great Britain, today.